-- MFA & PhD, Texas Woman's University
+- PhD, Texas Woman's University

 - BFA, The Juilliard School

-She serves on the boards of Dance Notation Bureau in New York, New York; as Vice–Chair of the International Council of Kinetography Laban/Labanotation, Paris, France; and Alliance for the Arts in Research Universities (A2RU) at the University of Michigan, Ann Arbor, Michigan.
-She recently served on the boards of OperaColumbus, Columbus, Ohio (2012-2018) and the Columbus Cultural Leadership Consortium (2015-2017), Columbus, Ohio.
+She serves on the boards of OperaColumbus, Columbus, Ohio; Dance Notation Bureau in New York, New York; and as Vice–Chair of the International Council of Kinetography Laban/Labanotation, Paris, France.
+Past service includes the boards of Alliance for the Arts in Research Universities (A2RU) at the University of Michigan (2012-2019) Ann Arbor, Michigan, and the Columbus Cultural Leadership Consortium (2015-2017), Columbus, Ohio.